weibeld-personalisation/windows/README.md

 ### 2. Installing a Linux distribution

-With WSL 2 enabled, it's possible to install a Linux distribution.
+With WSL&nbsp;2 enabled, it's possible to install a Linux distribution.

 From _Command Prompt_ or _PowerShell_ in Windows Terminal, run the following to list all the Linux distributions that are available for installation: